NOAA-GFDL/MDTF-diagnostics/doc/sphinx/fmwk_cli.rst

 :doc:`src.cli` defines a hierarchy of classes representing objects in a CLI parser specification, which are instantiated by values from the configuration files.
 At the root of the hierarchy is :class:`~src.cli.CLIConfigManager`, a Singleton which reads all the files, begins the object creation process, and stores the results.
 The other classes in the hierarchy are, in descending order:

-- :class:`~src.cli.CLICommand`\: Dataclass representing a :ref:`subcommand <ref-cli-subcommands>` or a :ref:`plug-in <ref-cli-plugins>`.
-This wraps a parser (``parser`` attribute) and objects in the classes below, corresponding to configuration for that parser, which are initialized from the configuration files (``cli`` attribute.)
-It also implements a :meth:`~src.cli.CLICommand.call` method for dispatching parsed values to the initialization method of the class implementing the subcommand or plug-in.
-- :class:`~src.cli.CLIParser`\: Dataclass representing arguments passed to the constructor for :py:class:`~argparse.ArgumentParser`.
-A parser object (next section) is configured with information in objects in the classes below via this class's :class:`~src.cli.CLIParser.configure` method.
-- :class:`~src.cli.CLIArgumentGroup`\: Dataclass representing arguments passed to :py:meth:`~argparse.ArgumentParser.add_argument_group`.
-This only affects the formatting in the online help.
-- :class:`~src.cli.CLIArgument`\: Dataclass representing arguments passed to :py:meth:`~argparse.ArgumentParser.add_argument`, as described above.

 CLI parsers